 - TruSeq ChIP-Seq DNA - Selectively sequence DNA sequences bound by target proteins.

-- TruSeq Rapid Exome - Ideal for scalable exome sequencing studies.
+- TruSeq DNA Exome - Ideal for scalable exome sequencing studies.

 For other library constructs please inquire.